Aventon Level Step-Thru Review

 Our Analysis and Test Results

 Aventon has been producing fixed gear and track racing bikes for many years, and they've recently taken the electric bike market by storm with a growing range of e-bike models.
 The Level Step-Thru is one model that caught our attention with its streamlined design, Class 2 and 3 capability, and large battery storage capacity.
-We tested it against some of the best electric bikes at its price point and it quickly became a tester favorite for its great range, smooth ride, 28 mph top speed, and generally well-rounded performance.
+We tested it against some of electric bikes at its price point and it quickly became a tester favorite for its great range, smooth ride, 28 mph top speed, and generally well-rounded performance.
 It comes in step-over and step-thru (tested) frame styles in multiple sizes and colors.

 Performance Comparison